digital-work-lab/digital-work-lecture/docs/06_communication_teaching_notes.md

 Explain p.3 / how it works:

-- show the gitlab repository/merge requests (highligh > 100.000 merged)
+- show the gitlab repository/merge requests (highlight > 100.000 merged)
 - show decision rights: merge

 Main challenges (after the background, p.
 5-6, focusing particularly on the challenges relevant to organizational culture)

 - p.
-6 - Professional isolation (lack of informal mentoring, including **serendipituous** face-to-face interactions)
+6 - Professional isolation (lack of informal mentoring, including **serendipitous** face-to-face interactions)
 - p.
 12 - Building a cohesive organizational culture (selection/onboarding/socialization, mentoring)
 - p.
-14 - Absence of colocation: may hinder organizational identification and the development of shared mental models (identification is important for motivation/effort, mental models: conducive oraganizational culture with strong norms/values)
+14 - Absence of colocation: may hinder organizational identification and the development of shared mental models (identification is important for motivation/effort, mental models: conducive organizational culture with strong norms/values)
 <!-- - Maintaining a healthy work-life balance / avoiding emotional exhaustion -->
 <!-- - Transparency of compensation (is cost-of-living adjustment fair?, finding out that one is paid less than coworkers can harm motivation) - GitLab somehow overcomes the "salary taboo" -->

 Organizing principles

-- Reduce coordination requirements (decomposability/minimum viable change, sigmergy: coordinate through the work product and environemnt, see what others are doing)
+- Reduce coordination requirements (decomposability/minimum viable change, stigmergy: coordinate through the work product and environment, see what others are doing)
 - Granting operational autonomy (not strategic autonomy)
 - Input control ("selection at the gate" - select for abilities: structuring work days, digital skills,...)
 -> Illustrate: control (the GitLab-CEO mentioned the differences between a consensus/hierarchical culture) - input (hiring), process (behavior: shared norms/mental models, process/documentation), output (progress reports/meetings ...)